rivernews/appl-tracky-api/docs/dev/README.md

 - Some prerequisites to deploy
     - Have Docker running in background
-    - Better use the `deploy.sh` in the root folder
+    - Better use the `deploy.sh` in the root folder to do CD.
+And yes, you should only need to run this file and don't have to touch anything else.
+But if any of the server has issue, you will have to log into AWS console or run docker locally to debug.
 - Some debug tips for Docker
     - Sometimes restart docker will do the trick
     - use `docker system prune --volumes` to clean up all.
     - If docker goes wrong, it's very likely that some issues are in `.env`, `.env.sh` or `deploy.sh`.
 Pay attention to string variable interpolation.
+You may found some post talking about `.dockerignore` and large files, but that's not our case.